Software Developer | Brunswick, Germany

 Chrome had it's 10th anniversity this month. so they made a re-design.
 I really hate the new Google material designs.
 They are beatiful on mobile devices but ugly on a traditional desktop pc.
 That's why I switched to Chromium on my Linux notebook and Opera on my Windows 10 PC.
 If Chromium gets a re-design too I will switch completely to Opera.
 The reason why I don't use Chromium on Windows 10 is because it doesn't update automaticly and that is very important in Windows at all.
 Anyway I felt a kind of sad after leaving Google Chrome after ~7 years but this is not the browser that I want.
-I know that Opera is owned by Chinese☭ organisations but the Chinese☭ government is not better or worser than the US.

 I've just added an expiration date to my GPG key.
 This has several reasons: